danielastley/ear-fatigue-tool/CURRENT_FOCUS.md

 # Current File and Folder Structure:
 To start the coding process, I provided Gemini the current files/folder structure that has already been created and current.
 I provided the starting code that Projucer provides to help start projects within JUCE.

+# PHASE 2 - Foundational Learning & Basic Prototype Setup (Aligns with Learning Schedule "Learn First" & "JUCE Project Setup")

 # Loading it as a Plugin:
 One question was about how to test the 'empty' app within a DAW to verify it was working.
 Although it may not be so important in this initial stage, I would like to see the process of getting a working plugin after building it within the IDE.
 This would give me a greater oversight and understanding of how to quickly get the app into the DAW for testing later on.
 I asked Gemini to give me the steps to loading the plugin into a DAW on macOS.

 # Issue - Incorrect initial Projucer Project setup:
 From the current file and code I gave Gemini, it looks I have set up the project with the wrong starting files, creating a GUI project, instead of an Audio Plugin, and so the template files are not Audio Plugin ready files.
 I worked with Gemini to fix this issue.
+Then I successfully loaded corrent plugin in Logic, and confirmed Audio Pass-through

+# Issue - Finding a constructor in C++ JUCE Project:
+I don't know what a constructor is, so needed to complete a tutorial, please find in the tutorials folder.